 Swedish Arts Grants Committee one-year working grant (Konstnärsnämnden Bildkonstnärsfonden ettårigt arbetsstipendium), Sweden, 2022

-Region Kronobergs kulturnämnd arbetsstipendium (Kronoberg county's cultural committee working grant), Sweden, 2021
+Region Kronoberg's cultural committee working grant (Region Kronobergs kulturnämnd arbetsstipendium), Sweden, 2021

-Wake Up - FRAME competition, Comics Anthology for the 1st Prague Comic Art Festival.
-Story "Deadlord", pages 46-48, Centrala, UK, 2017
+Wake Up - FRAME competition, story "Deadlord" published in the Comics Anthology for the 1st Prague Comic Art Festival, pages 46-48, Centrala, UK, 2017

 Japanese government scholarship funded by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Tokyo, Japan, 2010-2015